Clark Fork Chapter

-May 2, Thursday 6:30 pm: Mt.
+Early May, TBA Mt.
 Sentinel Budburst Clare Beelman, who is volunteering with the phenology project on Mt.
 Sentinel, will show us which flowers and leaves appear first on Mt Sentinel this year.
 Hiking up the Evans Street Trail to the fire road, we’ll see as many as 130 different species of plants.
 If there is interest, we’ll hike a loop that goes up to the forest patch within 500' of the summit.
 We’ll document the progress of spring as part of a long-term study which is incorporated into Project Budburst (budburst.org).
 Wear sturdy shoes for the steep sections of this trail and expect to spend about four hours for the entire hike.
-Meet on the south side of the UM campus, at the corner of Beckwith Ave. and Madeline Ave. at the picnic table east of the Forest Service research lab.
-Call Clare (728-0189) for details.
+Meet on the south side of the UM campus, in the parking lot at the corner of Beckwith Ave. and Madeline Ave.
+See facebook.com/MNPSClarkForkChapter for map and details.
+Call Clare (728-0189) with questions.

-May 16, Thursday 6:30 pm: Plant Labeling Party Nosh on hors d’oeuvers and sweets while preparing this year’s plants for sale at the Missoula Farmers’ Market.
+May 29, Thursday 6:30 pm: Plant Labeling Party Nosh on hors d’oeuvers and sweets while preparing this year’s plants for sale.
 Bring your labeling fingers and a savory or sweet dish to share to 2 September Drive, in Lincoln Hills of the Upper Rattlesnake.
 Call Clare (728-0189) for details.